 Do you want to lose weight while you bike?
-Bicycling is a great leisure activity, but if you are biking for weight loss you need to structure your workout differently than you would if you are just doing some casual bike riding with a friend.
-Learn how to set up your workout so that you get the greatest benefits out of your bicycling workout.
+Bicycling is a great leisure activity, but if you are biking for weight loss you need to structure your workout differently than you would if you are just doing a casual ride with a friend.
+Use the tips below to set up your bike workout properly so that you get the greatest benefits out of your ride.

 How Far Should I Bike to Lose Weight?If you are biking to lose weight, distance matters less than duration.
 That means that you don't necessarily have to ride the entire Tour de France to shed a few pounds.
 Relieved?
 Good.
 But don't put away the odometer.